kubero-dev/kubero-cli/README.md

     ├── fetch                  // sync app and pipeline to local config │   ├── app
     │   └── pipeline
-*    ├── status                 // show current Auth status
-*    ├── dashboard              // Open the kubero dashboard
-*    ├── tunnel                 // Open a tunnel to a natted cluster ├── config                  // print configurations
+    ├── config                  // print configurations
     │   ├── addons
     │   ├── buildpacks
     │   └── podsizes
+*    ├── dashboard              // Open the kubero dashboard
-    └── help                    // Help about any command
+*    ├── tunnel                 // Open a tunnel to a natted cluster └── help                    // Help about any command
 ```